ryjtoh/beans/README.md

 - By default, creates a singleton Spring Bean managed by the IoC container
 - Defined at the method level
 - The class that contains methods with @Bean requires a @Configuration annotation
+- Usually used when you are using a third-party library for data source or need custom initialization logic.

 ## @Component
 - By default, creates a singleton Spring Bean managed by the IoC container